Teque5/grcon23/README.md

-# Challenges for GRCon 23
+# Challenges for GRCon23

+GNU Radio Conference 2023 in Tempe, Arizone week of 2023-09-05.

 ## Overview

 All of our challenges are independent, but there is a detective story to the flavortext that ties them all together.
-This year we assigned our puzzles points in the range of (25, 100) based on difficulty.
+This year we assigned our puzzles points in the range of (23, 199) based on difficulty.

 ## Layout